TheGeekOnSkates/jsforth/README.md

 # JSForth

-This is a micro-Forth implementation in Javascript.
-It is built around an HTML REPL.
+This is a micro-Forth implementation in Javascript, with a REPL using [xterm.js](https://xtermjs.org/).

-I wrote this two years ago during a PL course in college.
-The code is not the greatest; it only took a few hours to throw together.
-That said, it is pretty neat.
+This started out as a student's college assignment; it only took a few hours to throw together, so it's still very much a "work in progress".
+That said, it is pretty darn cool!

 # Try It Out